 Departments have until the 2nd campus close to do entries, about two weeks into July.
 However, you are encouraged to close your unit’s books sooner than the final day of close.
 It is reasonable, and encouraged, to have squared up the majority of your unit’s financial activity during June.

-The cash carryforward entries are made in July and are recorded as “TROLLFY##” in the journal line description.
+The cash carryforward entries are recorded as “TROLLFY##” in the journal line description.

 Assume you are the fiscal manager of a General Fund speedtype and it is June 23.
 You are expecting invoices worth $1,000 to arrive in the next week before June 30.